Huntsville in Madison County, Alabama — The American South (East South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Communications • Environment • Waterways & Vessels.
 In addition, it is included in the Historic Bells series list.
 A significant historical year for this entry is 1973.

 Location.
 34° 43.647′ N, 86° 35.299′ W. Marker is in Huntsville, Alabama, in Madison County.
-Marker can be reached from Williams Avenue Southwest west of Church Street Southwest.
+It can be reached from Williams Avenue Southwest west of Church Street Southwest.
 Marker is located in the center of Big Spring Park near the Huntsville Museum of Art.
 Touch for map.
 Marker is in this post office area: Huntsville AL 35801, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Water's Journey to You (within shouting distance of this marker); Huntsville (about 500 feet away, measured in a direct line); History at Its Source (about 600 feet away); Thrasher Memorial Fountain (about 600 feet away); Making the Water Work (about 700 feet away); Where Does the Spring Water Go? (about 800 feet away); Original Site of Alabama Agricultural and Mechanical University (approx. 0.2 miles away); Northern Terminus Indian Creek Canal (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: The Water's Journey to You (within shouting distance of this marker); Holmes Avenue (about 400 feet away, measured in a direct line); Huntsville (about 500 feet away); Dr. Wernher von Braun (about 600 feet away); History at Its Source (about 600 feet away); Thrasher Memorial Fountain (about 600 feet away); Church Street (about 700 feet away); Where Does the Spring Water Go? (about 800 feet away).
 Touch for a list and map of all markers in Huntsville.